Skills and insights to raise community resilience

 - Provide knowhow and support for positive responses to major challenges at personal, local and global levels, particularly the impact of the climate emergency.

-We will be running a 3-day training for facilitators later in 2021 and are taking notes of interest now.
+We are considering running a 3-day training for facilitators and are taking notes of interest now.
 Please email email@example.com for more information or to note interest.

 The research and development to date, has been funded by Seeding our Future.
 SOF has limited funds for further programmes, and we are seeking to work with local partners, who can self-fund this work or partner in fundraising.

 We began by holding a training for 14 people to learn how to facilitate Future Conversations, and followed up with three complete programmes, held with local community groups in London, the Midlands and Scotland.
 Since then, the material has been used in a variety of formats, both in person and online.
 Follow-up questionnaires showed that people found the activities and the connection developed with others rewarding.
 Additional outcomes included: